MakarMS/text-probe/README.md

   without arguments, making it suitable for parsing docker run commands, CI scripts, and orchestration logs without full CLI parsing.

+- `DockerfileInstructionProbe` — extracts Dockerfile instructions such as `FROM`, `RUN`, `COPY`, `ENV`, `HEALTHCHECK`, including multiline continuations with `\`.
+Matches instruction blocks regardless of indentation and supports case-insensitive detection of all core Dockerfile directives.

 You can implement your own probes by creating classes that implement the `IProbe` interface.
 Each probe also supports using a different validator for the returned values by passing an instance of a class implementing the `IValidator` interface to the probe’s constructor.
 This allows you to override the default validation